 Paracetamol medicines like Panadol are often the first things that come to mind since they are what people normally take in times of pain.
-In cases of painful emergencies or sudden occurrences of fever, you may be tempted to administer this medication to your dog.
+You may be tempted, in cases of pain or fever, to administer this medication to your dog.

-For people, a Panadol tablet almost always provides instant relief from such pain.
-This is usually very effective for controlling fever as well.
-But like people food, you should always be wary of people medicine as many medications that are safe for humans are not so safe for dogs.
-In fact, some human medicine may even prove to be fatal when given to a dog.
+For people, a Panadol tablet almost always provides instant relief.
+It’s effective for controlling fever as well.
+But you should be wary of human medications for K9s because so many are not so safe for dogs.
+In fact, some human medicine may even be fatal when given to a dog.

-Panadol is a brand of paracetamol.
-It contains 500mg of paracetamol and people can take a few tablets in a day safely.
-Should you give the same type of medicine and dosage to your beloved pet dog?
+Panadol is a brand which contains 500mg of paracetamol.
+People can safely take a few tablets in a day.
+But should you give the same type of medicine and dosage to your beloved pet dog?

 Can I Give My Dog Panadol?
 Answer: No

-In the meantime, you can use aspirins to treat and relieve pain and fever in your dog.
-Aspirin is now being prescribed by a lot of veterinarians for minor pain and slight fever.
-More often than not, antibiotics are given in order to treat the source of dog pain or infection that often causes fever, among other symptoms.
+In the meantime, you can use aspirin to treat and relieve pain and fever in your dog.
+Aspirin is being prescribed by a lot of veterinarians for minor pain and slight fever.
+Often, antibiotics are given to treat the source of dog pain or infection which could be causing fever, among other symptoms.

 Symptoms of Panadol Poisoning

-You should know what to look out for if you have unknowingly given Panadol to your dog.
-A mild case of poisoning can give your canine friend an upset stomach and your dog can appear to be tired.
+Know what to look out for if you have unknowingly given Panadol to your dog.
+A mild case of poisoning can give your canine an upset stomach and your dog can appear to be tired.

 Serious cases of poisoning are more evident, but you are not really given too much time to make more observations.
-You should immediately call a vet if your dog shows signs of staggering, vomiting, and restlessness.
+Immediately call a vet if your dog shows signs of staggering, vomiting, and restlessness.
 There could also be blood in the stools and their urine will seem unusually dark-colored.

-At a time like this, you shouldn’t even think about saving money by administering other self medications in any form.
-Save your pet by calling a vet as soon as possible!
+At a time like this, you should seek professional help and not self administer medications.
+Save your pet by getting to a vet as soon as possible!

 Other Risk Factors of Giving Panadol to Dogs

 Be warned!
-The toxic effects of Panadol can accumulate in your dog’s system and, in time, it could lead to severe kidney damage, liver damage, and ulcer or anemia.
+The toxic effects of Panadol can accumulate in your dog’s system and, in time, lead to severe kidney damage, liver damage, and ulcer or anemia.

 In very rare cases, vets sometimes prescribe paracetamol and other similar people medicines to dogs.
-They do this with sufficient knowledge of the right dosage for a certain breed of dog.
-They also know how to calculate all the other important factors such as their weight, age and medical history.
-In situations where these types of potent medicines are prescribed by vets so many critical factors are all taken into account.
+They do this with sufficient knowledge of the right dosage for certain dog breeds.
+They also know how to compensate for other important variables such as weight, age and medical history.
+In situations where these types of potent medicines are prescribed by vets many critical factors are all taken into account.

 What You Should Do to Avoid Panadol Poisoning

-Now you know, in more detail, the dangerous effects of Panadol when given to your dog.
-Certainly you should stop giving this type of medicine to your pet if you have done so in the past.
+Knowing about the dangerous effects of Panadol when given to your dog is important.
+Certainly you should stop giving this type of medicine to your pet if you have previously done so.
 Likewise, you also need to be careful of accidental ingestion of the drug.

-For added protection, why not keep your medicine in sealed containers instead of just leaving them lying around.
-You should actually do the same thing for your dog’s medicines too.
-Even with pet medicines, accidental consumption can lead to overdose and death depending on the amount they consume.
+Keep your medicines in sealed containers instead of leaving them lying around.
+Do the same for your dog’s medicines as well.
+Even with pet medicines, accidental consumption can lead to overdose and death depending on the amount consumed.

-As a rule of thumb, you should keep human medicines away from dogs as these are really intended for humans.
-Unless you are highly confident that a certain drug is safe for your dog, unlike Panadol, then just don’t risk it!
+Unless you are confident that a certain drug is safe for your dog, unlike Panadol, then just don’t risk it.
 If you need to use a particular medicine to treat your dog’s ailment, make sure that you consult a vet first.